-The BMW X3 is marketed as a ‘Sports Activity Vehicle’, but the truth of the matter would be to identify the X3 as synonymous with luxury, power, and elegance.
+The BMW X3 is marketed as a ‘Sports Activity Vehicle’, but is also synonymous with luxury, power, and elegance.
 The X3 first hit the roads in 2003, an SUV model that combines efficiency and power with a spacious and comfortable interior.

 Average rates of insurance for the BMW X3